h12chan/SetupEnv/Networking/index.md

 - 172.16.0.0/12
 - 192.168.0.0/16

 Non-Routable Address space is reserved for personal network assignment and cannot be accessed on the Internet.
+The Network Address Translation (NAT) can assign these non-routable address space in a network such that it can be represented by a single IP address.
+It alleviates IPv4 exhaustion.

 ## Subnetting
 ## Routing